-Plug-in Live Client for Linux with Linux-based NetVault Backup Server deployment
+Plug-in Live Client for Linux with Linux-based NetVault Server deployment

-This scenario is deployed when you want to perform online or hot backups of Linux Clients and you have deployed a Linux-based NetVault Backup Server.
+This scenario is deployed when you want to perform online or hot backups of Linux Clients and you have deployed a Linux-based NetVault Server.

-The Plug-in Live Client for Linux, Linux Server Component is installed on the Linux-based NetVault Backup Server.
+The Plug-in Server for Linux component is installed on the Linux-based NetVault Server.
 The Plug-in Live Client for Linux, Linux Client Component is installed on each Linux Client that you want to protect with online or hot backups.